hiroshi-manabe/JSDecimal/README.md

     round(obj, digits, mode)

 The functionalities of this method is the same as the .NET version.
-For example, if you want to round off a number to the second decimal place, you can do so by writing something like: Decimal.round(new Decimal(1.234), 2, Decimal.MidpointRounding.AwayFromZero).
+For example, if you want to round off a number to the second decimal place, you can do so by writing something like:

+    Decimal.round(Decimal(1.234), 2, Decimal.MidpointRounding.AwayFromZero)

 This returns a Decimal object with the value of 1.23.

 Specification
 =============